balancer/scaffold-balancer-v3/README.md

 #### `01_DeployConstantSumPool.s.sol`

-Deploys, registers, and initializes a Constant Sum Pool
+Deploy, register, and initialize a Constant Sum Pool

 - Set the pool registration config in the `getRegistrationConfig()` function
 - Set the pool initialization config in the `getInitializationConfig()` function

 #### `02_DeployConstantProductPool.s.sol`

-Deploys, registers, and initializes a Constant Product Pool
+Deploy, register, and initialize a Constant Product Pool

 - Set the pool registration config in the `getRegistrationConfig()` function
 - Set the pool initialization config in the `getInitializationConfig()` function